SaaS Board Deck Template, Tips, and How to Prepare Your Own

 - Your budget vs. actuals report for the previous quarter

-- The current team, including headcount composition, headcount changes, and length of employment
+- The current team, including headcount composition, headcount changes, key hires, and length of employment

-- Hiring plans and recruiting needs for areas that need the most help
+- Hiring plans and recruiting initiatives for areas that need the most help

-- Additional SaaS metrics like runway, ARR changes by category, and cohorted retention rates.
+- Additional SaaS financial metrics like runway, ARR changes by category, and cohorted retention rates.

 The financial statements overview gives board members the most cross-functional view of the business.
 That vantage point makes it easier for them to fulfill the board’s job—providing strategic advice for overcoming roadblocks to growth.
 Be sure to tap into their expertise during your financial statement walkthrough.